Commission on the Status of Women Fifty-sixth session (27 February - 9 March 2012)

 Organization of the session

-In accordance with its multi-year programme of work (ECOSOC resolution 2009/15), the Commission's two-week session will include the following activities: Organization of work
+In accordance with its multi-year programme of work (ECOSOC resolution 2009/15), the Commission's two-week session included the following activities: Organization of work

 » Week 1 » Week 2 Print view